ae-phillips/sondheim_dsst_389/README.md

 ### Sentiment Analysis

 Next, I moved to sentiment analysis to provide additional show contexts before interpreting topic models.
 Sondheim’s shows portray a wide variety of sentiment.
-The **average sentiment for the entire corpus is 0.0596**, which is somewhat surprising given that *Into the Woods* and *Sweeney Todd* — despite their violence and darker themes — do not average in the negatives.
+The **average sentiment for the entire corpus is 0.0596**, and it's somewhat surprising that *Into the Woods* and *Sweeney Todd* — despite their violence and darker themes — do not average in the negatives.

 <img width="702" height="441" alt="image" src="https://github.com/user-attachments/assets/7245929c-8c08-4c5c-bb04-7b17fe983cec" />